bmeme/memento/README.md

       `sudo apt-get install libwww-curl-perl'

       `sudo ./install.pl'

-      *On Debian (9.1 - stretch)*
-       Before install Memento, be sure to have *libssl-dev* and *zlib1g-dev*:

-       `sudo apt-get install libssl-dev zlib1g-dev`

-       `./install.pl`

-       The script will ask you for the sudo password when needed.

 BITBUCKET
     Due to its API limitations, Bitbucket issue tracker can only be used for branch naming generation.
 No change issue status or assignee neither